mattjowen1991-hue/nfl-regular-season-test-enviroment/README.md

 **⚠️ Important:** The `id` must match the keys used in:
 - `CONFIG.PLAYERS` in player-picks.html
 - Score objects in weeks.json
-- Picks objects in picks.json
+- Picks objects in Picks History Bin

 ---